bartvantilburgwagemakers/bartvantilburgwagemakers.github.io/_posts/2018-07-04-Moq-and-unittests.md

 ## To call the real method's on a object

 Sometimes you want to call the real implementation of a method but mock some others.
-You can do this with `callbase = true` and make the other methods virtual.
+You can do this with `callbase = true` and make the other methods virtual and public.

 ```csharp
 var brockerUtilsMock = new Mock<BrockerUtils>(){ CallBase = true};
 ```

-## AutoMock && AutoFact
+## AutoMock && AutoFac

 When testing method's with a lot of dependency's injected, it can be a lot of repeating work to mock them all.
 To auto mock these you can use autofac + moq to auto resolve and mock some dependencies.